Sopheruss/ForestOfWonders_KikisAdventure/README.md

 Become the little witch Kiki, who has to prove herself to the elder circle of witches.
 She has to solve the task of crating a little magical hut in a mystical forest.

-Are you ready to help Kiki become a fully grown witch, takling this challenge?
+Are you ready to help Kiki become a fully grown witch, to tackle this challenge?